xiaoyaoo11/mcphub.nvim/README.md

 ## 🚀 Usage

-1. Open the MCPHub UI to test tools and monitor server status:
+1. Open the MCPHub UI to manage servers, test tools and monitor status:

 ```vim
 :MCPHub
 ```

+You can:

+- Start/stop servers directly from the Hub view
+- Enable/disable specific tools for each server
+- Test tools and resources interactively
+- Monitor server status and logs

 2. Use the hub instance in your code: